-Methylated spirits is dangerous to drink.
+Methylated spirits are dangerous to drink.
 It has been intentionally poisoned with additives that not only smell bad, can actually cause blindness.
 It should never be consumed as an alternative to any alcoholic beverage despite its origin of being pure alcohol.

-Stimulate Hair Growth?
+Will Methylated Spirits Stimulate Hair Growth?

 But the truth is just as methylated spirits is dangerous if it gets on your hands or face, it is also dangerous on your scalp.

 There are other types of products that have alcohol in them that you can put on your scalp and experiment with hair growth with.